jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 Writes the current buffer's content to a temporary file and replaces the special argument `$FILENAME` with the path to the temporary file.
 Useful for formatters and linters that don't accept input via `stdin`.

+### use_cache

+Caches command output on run.
+When available, the generator will use cached output instead of spawning the command, which can increase performance for slow commands.

+The plugin resets cached output when Neovim's LSP client notifies it of a buffer change, meaning that cache validity depends on a user's `debounce` setting.
+Sources that rely on up-to-date buffer content should avoid using this option.

+Note that this option effectively does nothing for diagnostics, since the handler will always invalidate the buffer's cache before running generators.

 ## formatter_factory